2dukes/PROJ_SSI_2122/padding-oracle-attack/padding-oracle-attack.md

     print("Plaintext (ASCII): " + bytes.fromhex(decipheredText).decode("unicode_escape"))
 ```

-Using the same approach as in the previous task, we use the `decryptBlock` function to decrypt each block and use a next-to-last byte approach, meaning for each iteration of the decyphering process, the last block will be each a block of the ciphertext.
+Using the same approach as in the previous task, we use the `decryptBlock` function to decrypt each block and use a next-to-last byte approach, meaning for each iteration of the decyphering process, the last block will be a block of the ciphertext.
 The exception is the first block.
 Here, as we know the `IV`, we just need to discover the output of the block cipher and XOR it with the `IV` to get the plaintext's first block.
 By running the script, we get the following output:

 ```
 ┌──(kali㉿kali)-[~/…/seed-labs/category-crypto/Crypto_Padding_Oracle/Labsetup]